Bira/octopus-carnival/_drafts/wir-mm-4e-eladrin.md

 a save to throw itself at an adjacent safe square at the last minute, as standard for forced movement.

+### Eladrin Battle Dancer

-The **Eladrin Battle Dancer** is a MV-only Level 9 Skirmisher.
+This is a MV-only Level 9 Skirmisher.
 It has speed 6 despite wearing mail, and fights with a longsword.
 The basic sword attack, named Dancing Blade, causes the battle dancer to become invisible to the target for a turn!
 It also has a Battle Dance encounter power that allows it to shift its speed and perform a basic attack against any enemies it passes adjacent to.

 It seems the Battle Dancer has also put some extra practice into its teleportation, for it replaces the usual Fey Step with a _Surprise_ Fey Step.
 The range is the same, but it recharges on a 3-6 and grants the dancer combat advantage against every enemy it appears next to.

+### Bralani of Autumn Winds

-The MM then skips us right into the late Paragon tier with the **Bralani of Autumn Winds**.
-This used to be a type of outsider in 3.x, but now it's apparently a rank in the fey courts.
-This fey noble is a Level 19 Controller with 180 HP.
+The MM sends us right into the late Paragon tier!
+A bralani used to be a type of outsider in 3.x, but now it's apparently a rank in the fey courts.
+This wind-themed noble is a Level 19 Controller with 180 HP.
 It has Resist 20 Radiant and is vulnerable to necrotic damage, which slows it for a turn.
 The bralani is surrounded by the Cloak of Autumn Winds, an aura 5 that makes its enclosing volume difficult terrain for enemies - even if they're flying.

 Its basic longsword attack does nothing special aside from the damage, but once per encounter the bralani can curse someone with Autumn Chill (Ranged 5